 Why are NoSQL Databases Becoming Transactional?

-The NoSQL database revolution started with the publication of the Google BigTable and Amazon Dynamo papers in 2006 and 2007 respectively.
+The SQL vs. NoSQL database split started with the publication of the Google BigTable and Amazon Dynamo papers in 2006 and 2007 respectively.
 These original designs focused on horizontal write scalability without compromising the performance observed in the single node databases dominant at that time.
 The compromises instead came either in the form of eventual consistency (i.e. inability to read the last update) or loss of multi-key access patterns (such as SQL integrity/foreign key constraints, ACID transactions and JOINs) or both.
 NoSQL became synonymous with “Non-Relational” and “Non-Transactional” where queries could typically access only a single key (or a range of nearby keys) at a time and even read-your-own-write consistency guarantee was considered out of norm.
 In fact, eventual consistency under failures could lead to a value that was either never committed in the database or was completely out of order.
-Given these fundamental limitations, developers continued to use monolithic SQL databases for business-critical workloads and use of NoSQL became limited to workloads with ever-growing but not-so-business-critical data needs.
+Given these fundamental limitations, developers continued to use monolithic SQL /RDBMS for business-critical workloads and use of NoSQL became limited to workloads with ever-growing but not-so-business-critical data needs.

 However, big changes are happening in the NoSQL world in the last couple years.
 Multiple old and new NoSQL databases alike have embraced one or more flavors of ACID transactions.
 Through this post, we want to inform application architects on how these changes are being implemented in popular proprietary and open source databases.
 Finally, we also review why such changes did not happen in NoSQL’s first decade but are now happening faster than ever before in the second decade.